The Board of Directors until the AGM 2020

 The Board has overall responsibility for Ratos’s organisation and management of its affairs, in the interests of both the company and its shareholders.
 The Board adopts financial targets, decides on the company’s strategy and business plan, and ensures good internal control, risk management and an adequate sustainability programme.
 The work of the Board is regulated by, among other things, the Swedish Companies Act, the Articles of Association, the Code and the formal work plan adopted by the Board for its work.
 The Board’s overarching responsibility cannot be delegated but the Board may appoint committees tasked to prepare and evaluate issues ahead of a decision by the Board.

 Each year, the Board adopts a formal work plan for its work designed to ensure that the company’s operations and financial circumstances are controlled in an adequate manner.
 The formal work plan describes the special role and duties of the Chairman of the Board, decision-making procedures, instructions for Ratos’s CEO and reporting as well as areas of responsibility for the committees.
 Furthermore, the Board also adopts annually a number of policy documents for the company’s operations and ensures that there is satisfactory control of the company’s compliance with laws, rules and internal guidelines.
-The Board ensures compliance through various tools including Ratos’s annual risk management process and assurance mapping – in which responsibility for and validation of internal processes and identified risks are clarified – and through the committees comprising senior executives, which address a number of important matters related to insider issues and personal data issues.
+The Board ensures compliance through various tools including Ratos’s annual risk management process and assurance mapping, in which responsibility for and validation of internal processes and identified risks are clarified.

 Chairman of the Board

 The main duty of the Chairman of the Board is to lead the work of the Board and ensure that Board members carry out their respective duties.
 Other areas of responsibility include the following:

 - ensuring that the work of the Board is carried out effectively